OpenBW/BWAPI4J/README.md

 ## BWAPI4JBridge (C++)

-The bridge is separated into three **types** that share most of the same code:
+The bridge is compounded into three **types** that share most of the same code:

 | Type | BW Version | Platform | Binary Name
 |-|-|-|-|